Premium Employer

 How to prepare for Johnson Controls interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Johnson Controls.
-The most common topics and skills that interviewers at Johnson Controls expect are HVAC, Instrumentation, MEP, Troubleshooting and Operations.
+The most common topics and skills that interviewers at Johnson Controls expect are HVAC, Troubleshooting, Oracle, Operations and Project Management.

 What are the top questions asked in Johnson Controls interview?